jhpyle/docassemble/_docs/modifiers.md

 # <a name="comment"></a>Hidden `comment`s

-To make a note to yourself about a question, which will not be seen by the end user, you can use a `comment` statement.
+To make a note to yourself about a question, which will not be seen by the end user, you can use a `comment` specifier.
 It will be ignored by **docassemble**, so it can contain any valid [YAML].

 {% include side-by-side.html demo="comment-weather" %}